ikale1234/CSE151NEWS/Methods&Results.md

 ## Methods

-### Initial Data Exploration/Preprocessing
+### Initial Data Exploration & Preprocessing

+Once we got hold of our dataset, the first thing we analyzed was the overall data.
+Initially, we dealt with an 8117x4 dataset, which while there were many observations, we only had a few features to work with (that being an id column which was negligible, a column for titles, a column for article text, and a label which indicated if the article was real (0) or fake (1)).
+As such, we decided on doing a deeper dive to see how exactly our text data was like, grabbing more metadata rather than just accepting the text entries as is.
+Below are our findings/methodology for this initial data exploration:
+   - We surprisingly had no null/blank entries
+   - We were working with more entries that were fake than real
+   - We checked word counts on our text (min: 1.000000, average: 407.745596, median: 368.000000, max: 7304.000000) and title columns (min: 1.000000, average: 12.093754, median: 11.000000, max: 45.000000)

-The initial dataset contained only the article title, the text, and its fake news binary classification label (0/1).
-We generated new features of text and title word length by splitting both features by the ' ' character and getting its length.
+Given we only had a few features to work with, we generated new features of text and title word length by splitting both features by the ' ' character and getting its length.
 We created a pair-plot to see if these features had any impact on the output label:

 ![pairplot](images/length_pairplot.png)